Celebrating 50 years of Creative Writing at UEA, in partnership with the European Association of Creative Writing (EACWP).

 A Journey around Our Rooms

-An interactive, online space for writers to share the spaces in which they write.
+The University of Kent hosts an interactive, online space for writers to share the spaces in which they write.

 In 1790, Xavier de Maistre, confined indoors under house arrest, embarked upon A Journey Around my Room.
 In this playful, picaresque, entirely unpredictable text, he examines his immediate environment and its contents — which are subject to fluctuations in dimension and bearing as his mood and attention changes — and he ventures out beyond its walls into the territories of speculation, memory, and daydream.

 He wrote: ‘I am sure that any sensible man [or person] will adopt my system, whatever kind of character he may have, and whatever his temperament; whether he be stingy or prodigal, rich or poor, whether he was born in a torrid zone or near the Pole, he can travel just as I do; finally, in the immense family of men who swarm over the surface of the world, there isn’t a single one — no, not one (I mean of those who live in rooms) who will, after having read this book, be disinclined to endorse the new way of travelling that I am introducing into the world.’ (pp. 3-4)